 Plan your access times

-Internet on a cruise ship is constantly being improved.
+The Internet on a cruise ship is constantly being improved.
 Royal Caribbean has launched VOOM, a super fast internet system across all their ships.
 Norwegian Cruise Line is also greatly enhancing internet speed on theirs.

 Generally though, internet access on most cruise ships still leave much to be desired.
 And it’s either you bear it, or you work your way around it, especially for very important tasks.
+The good news is that services are getting faster onboard and many cruise lines have recently launched new technology and social apps so that guests can keep connected.
+Carnival’s FUN App is a good option for those looking at social packages.

 Save your social media updates or email checks on less ‘toxic’ times such as very late at night or very early morning when most passengers are either busy partying, or most likely sleeping.
 This would mean you don’t have to share the allotted bandwidth with so many passengers/internet users.